KaneNguyen03/nestjs-auth/README.md

 ###  Welcome to Authentication and Authorization Nestjs Repository

+#### You will find in this repo the following stuff:

-# NestJs Jwt Authentication example with an access token and refresh token - Integration and End-to-end tests included
+* NestJs Jwt Authentication example with an access token and refresh token - Integration and End-to-end tests included

-This is an example of how to implement an authentication system in NestJs using passport.js, and JSON web tokens (JWT).
+* This is an example of how to implement an authentication system in NestJs using passport.js, and JSON web tokens (JWT).

-I've included integration tests in the auth module under the "test" folder.
+* I've included integration tests in the auth module under the "test" folder.

 The e2e tests on the other hand are in the root test folder.